AJG25/Sales-Forecasting-with-SARIMA-and-Gradient-Boosting-Regressor/README.md

 # Time-Series-Sales-Forecasting-with-SARIMA

-The project is focused on forecasting product-level sales for the FOODS_3 category at TX_3 store using statistical and machine learning methods.
+The project is focused on forecasting product-level sales for the food category at selected store using statistical and machine learning methods.
 It applies time series forecasting on real-world retail data.
 Different modeling approaches for predicting daily sales 28 days ahead are tested, incorporating seasonality, event effects, and temporal patterns.

 ## Data